Demand-Side Scheduling Based on Multi-Agent Deep Actor-Critic Learning for Smart Grids: Experiments

 We present experiments on a simulated system of identical households, each with 5 household appliances.
-As mentioned, their parameters relating to power consumption $P^m_n$, task arrival rates $p^m_n(k)$ and lengths of operation per use $\lambda^m_n$ are chosen to be a loose match to data sampled from the Smart* 2017 dataset \cite{barker12data}, and thus resemble typical household usage patterns.
+As mentioned, their parameters relating to power consumption $P^m_n$, task arrival rates $p^m_n(k)$ and lengths of operation $\lambda^m_n$ are chosen to be a loose match to data sampled from the Smart* 2017 dataset \cite{barker12data}, and thus resemble typical household usage patterns.

-The period for each time step $T$ is chosen to be 0.5 hours to achieve sufficient resolution, while limiting the amount of computation required for each step of `real time' in the simulation.
-To reasonably limit the variance of trajectories generated, the maximum length of each simulation episode is limited to 240 time steps or 5 days.
-For each iteration of the training algorithm, 5040 time steps of simulation experience is accumulated for each batch.
-Each experiment is run with a number of random seeds; the extent of their effect is shown in the range of the lightly shaded regions on either side of the lines in the graphs shown.
+Hyper-parameters relating to the simulation time scales are shown in Table \ref{hyperparam}.
+Each experiment is run with a number of random seeds; the extent of their effect is represented by shaded areas on the graphs shown.

-For this chosen experimental setup, we run two baseline performance benchmarks that were non-learning: (i) Firstly, an agent that assigned delay actions of zero for all time steps.
-This represents the default condition in current households where the user dictates the exact time that all appliances turn on. (ii) A second baseline agent randomly samples delay actions from a uniform distribution with range $[0, T]$.
-We compare these non-learning agents to agents trained using our proposed Multi-Agent PPO (MAPPO) algorithm as described in Section \ref{sec_rl_method}.
+For this chosen experimental setup, we run two baseline performance benchmarks that were non-learning: (i) Firstly, an agent that assigns delay actions of zero for all time steps.
+This represents the default condition in where the household occupants dictate the exact time that all appliances turn on. (ii) A second baseline agent randomly samples delay actions from a uniform distribution with range $[0, T]$.

-The results of the above-mentioned agents are compared in Figures~\ref{av_reward} and~\ref{av_cost}.
-The y-axis for both graphs shows the average reward gained and average cost incurred by all households for each day within each batch of samples.
-The x-axis shows the iteration index in the actor-critic training process.
-(Note that each batch consists of 105 days of simulation.)
+The results from the training process are compared in Figure~\ref{av_cost}.
+The y-axes show the average reward gained (left), and the costs incurred (right) by all households for each day within each batch of samples.
 All trained policies demonstrate a sharp improvement in reward achieved from the onset of training.
-The monetary cost decreases with increasing reward, showing that the reward function is suitably chosen for the objective of minimising cost.
+The monetary cost decreases with increasing reward, showing that the reward function is suitably chosen for the objective of minimizing cost.